Anuradhapura cross: Symbology

 The cross is considered as a variation of the St Thomas Cross due to its similar shape and possible links between the early Christian community in South India and Sri Lanka.
 The Anuradhapura cross however has unique features when compared to other crosses.
 The three main elements that the Anuradhapura cross has in common with Nestorian crosses are: the "leaves" (with their upward facing fronds) at the base of the cross, which symbolize the "tree of life" (the vitality of the tree is accentuated by its fruit-like protrusions); the second element is that each of the arms of the cross terminate in a pearl.
 Pearls played a central theme in Syriac devotional literature and iconography.
 The third element is the base, which is a three-stepped pedestal.
 The three tiers symbolise the three levels of paradise, the three decks of the ark, and the three limits of ascent to Sinai.

 Popular use

-The Anuradhapura cross was featured in the official logo of Pope Francis' visit to Sri Lanka.
-The website of Archdiocese of Colombo mentions the cross as the Glorious Cross or the Cross of the Resurrection.
-The Diocese of Kurunegala (Church of Ceylon) has the cross on its emblem.
+The Anuradhapura cross was featured in the official logo of Pope Francis' 2015 visit to Sri Lanka.
+The Roman Catholic Archdiocese of Colombo referred to the cross in this capacity as the Glorious Cross or the Cross of the Resurrection.

+The cross is also depicted on the coat of arms of the Diocese of Kurunegala of the Church of Ceylon.